Skip to content Skip to main navigation Report an accessibility issue

 President and CEO, SSM Industries, Inc.

-Scott HillearyScott Hilleary is a senior executive with 32 years of experience in textile manufacturing – products and processes from design concept through production readiness and delivery.
+Scott HillearyScott Hilleary is a senior executive with over 35 years of experience in textile manufacturing– products and processes from design concept through production readiness and delivery.

 Hilleary is a leader in strategic development and implementation.
-He received his B.S. in mechanical engineering from the University of Tennessee and his MBA from Vanderbilt University.
+He received his bachelor’s in mechanical engineering from the University of Tennessee in 1985 and his MBA from Vanderbilt University in 1992.

 H. Lee Martin

 Lee MartinH.
-Lee Martin was hired by the University of Tennessee Knoxville to create the Engineering Entrepreneurship Program for the Tickle College of Engineering.
+Lee Martin is an Emeritus Professor of Practice in UT’s Department of Industrial and Systems Engineering.
+During his time as faculty, he created the Engineering Entrepreneurship Program for the Tickle College of Engineering.
 He is a successful entrepreneur, holder of 20 US patents, author of the book “Techonomics” and a mentor of many area entrepreneurs.
+After retiring, Martin founded the Pavilion of Pickleball in Knoxville.

-He received his B.S. from the University of Tennessee in 1978, his M.S. from Purdue University in 1979 and his PhD from the University of Tennessee in 1986.
+He received his BS in mechanical engineering from the University of Tennessee in 1978, his MS in mechanical engineering from Purdue University in 1979 and his PhD in mechanical engineering from the University of Tennessee in 1986.

 Thomas C. Noyes

-Noyes is the founder and CEO of Commerce Signals and has over 20 years of experience in banking, payments, software development and product innovation.
+Thomas Noyes is the managing director of StarPoint LLP.
+He has over 20 years of experience in banking, payments, software development and product innovation.
 He has worked with leading banks, mobile operators, payment networks, and entrepreneurs globally to bring innovation to consumers.
 He has built high performance global teams that have created new products to serve both advanced markets and the rural poor.
-He received his B.S. in aerospace engineering from the University of Tennessee in 1987 and his MBA from the University of Houston in 1991.
+He received his bachelor’s in aerospace engineering from the University of Tennessee in 1987 and his MBA from the University of Houston in 1991.
 Noyes worked for McDonnell Douglas Space Systems for 8 years and has been a frequent guest on CNN, Fox News, and ABC as a space analyst.

 Carol Whitt Tevepaugh